Current Research

 Funding status: Additional funding required

-Funding so far: Wenner Gren Engaged Grant, In Kind Funding obtained
+Funding so far: Wenner Gren Foundation (Engaged Grant), In Kind Funding obtained

 Who is the 'Other'?
 Brazil's Indigenous meet Darwin